 Are PODS™ crystals immunogenic?

-The polyhedrin protein has been tested in-vivo and an inflammatory response has not been observed.
+The polyhedrin protein has been tested many times in-vivo and an obvious inflammatory response has not been observed.
 Lack of immunogenicity for foreign proteins is not without precedent: silk fibroin protein from the silkworm B. mori is commonly used for surgical stitching and Botulinum toxin is widely injected in cosmetic procedures to reduce the appearance of wrinkles.

 Are PODS™ proteins equivalent to standard growth factors?